 But, Olympia wasn’t only used as a sporting ground every four years.
 Long before this, during the 10th century BC, Olympia became the centre of worship to Zeus – the father of the 12 Olympian gods.
 And, the Atlis, which was Olympia’s sacred grove and centre of worship, once contained one of the highest concentrations of art masterpieces in the ancient world.

-While many of these masterpieces were lost over the centuries – such as the gold and ivory cult statue of Olympia Zeus – others have survived.
+While many of these masterpieces were lost over the centuries – such as a gold and ivory statue of Zeus – others have survived.
 This includes sculptures from the temple of Zeus and the famous statue of Hermes by Praxiteles.
 These sit alongside the remains of various other magnificent buildings and monuments that the ancient Greeks dedicated to sports and worship.

 3. Delphi, Phocis